Scripts Are Tactics. Playbooks Are Strategy.

 Every pipeline stage has three elements: an entry criterion (what must be true to enter this stage), an exit criterion (what must be true to advance), and a conversion benchmark (what percentage of deals historically advance from this stage).

 This is where the playbook becomes operational.
 When a sales manager reviews the pipeline, they are not asking "how does this deal feel?"
 They are asking: "Has this deal met the exit criteria for Stage 3, and is our Stage 3-to-4 conversion rate within benchmark?"
 If not, the playbook defines the specific actions to take — not generic "follow up," but scenario-specific interventions based on the qualification score and competitive situation.
+Gartner's own research shows that rigorous win-loss analysis coupled with a structured playbook can lift sales win rates by up to 50%, while organizations with dedicated sales enablement functions run 10–15% ahead of those without (Gartner, 2024).

 The Intuition Problem